WHAT TO WEAR TO A SCHOOL FORMAL FOR GUYS

 Olive green has become one of the year’s hottest formalwear colours.
 For this one, you want our new-season olive tux jacket, with black slacks and a black bow-tie.
 When your jacket looks this good, you don’t want to distract with too many patterns, colours or accessories.
 Keep things simple with monotone black and white.
 Definitely a good option if you like your formals shaken, not stirred.

-When people think school formal tux, this is what they picture: a black shawl collar jacket, slim-fit white dress shirt, patent black shoes, black pants and a black belt.
+When people think school formal tux, this is what they picture: a black shawl-collar tuxedo jacket, slim-fit white dress shirt, patent black shoes, black pants and a black belt.
+It’s your classic fail-safe option.
 This jacket actually has a detachable collar, too, so even after the formal’s been and gone, you can still get some mileage out of it.
-Nice bonus.
-This guy doesn’t have too many bells and whistles, so the fit has to be spot-on.
+Because of its classic, simple and elegant look, this outfit relies heavily on a well-tailored fit.

 New York After Dark